 It’s a bit like a JPEG packaged up as a DNG – not a fully-fledged RAW file.
 If you had the original RAW file to compare to, you’d definitely be able to push and pull it further than the processed DNG.

 However, herein lies the whole point of this software.
 It’s not meant for comparing how much you can edit a processed DNG compared to an actual RAW from your camera – it’s for photographers who’ve never had access to the original RAW files.

-Pricing and Discount
+Pricing + Discount Code